 \section{Abstract}

-We perform an updated analysis on searches for the anomalous flavor changing neutral current(FCNC) Yukawa interactions between the top quark, the Higgs boson, and either an up or charm quark($\rm tqh, q=u, c$).
-We probe the observability of the FCNC top-Higgs couplings through the process $\rm e^- p\rightarrow \nu_e \bar{t} \rightarrow \nu_e h \bar{q}$ at the Large Hadron Electron Collider(LHeC) where the Higgs boson decays to a $\rm b\bar{b}$ pair.
-We compare the results from both the Cut-based method and the Multivariate Analysis(MVA) based method.
-The impact of light, charm jet mis-identification rates and B-tagging efficiencies on the discovery potential are quantified.
-Our results show that, at a 7 TeV LHeC with a 60 GeV electron beam and 1000 $\rm fb^{-1}$ integrated luminosity, the expected limit on $\rm Br(t\to uh)$ can be probed down to 0.113(0.093)$\%$ with the Cut-based(MVA based) analysis at the 95$\%$ confidence level.
-At a 50 TeV high energy LHeC, the corresponding limit can be probed down to 0.03(0.022)$\%$.
+We perform an updated analysis on the searches for the anomalous FCNC Yukawa interactions between the top quark, the Higgs boson, and either an up or charm quark ($\rm tqh,\ q=u,\ c$).
+We probe the observability of the FCNC top-Higgs couplings through the processes $\rm e^- p\rightarrow \nu_e \bar{t} \rightarrow \nu_e h \bar{q}$ (signal.I) and $\rm \ e^- p \to \nu_e h b$ (singal.II) at the proposed electron proton (ep) colliders, where the Higgs boson decays to a $\rm b\bar{b}$ pair.
+We find that at the high luminosity (1 $\rm ab^{-1}$) ep colliders where the electrons have a polarisation of $\rm 80\%$ and electron energy is typical 60 GeV, the 2$\sigma$ upper limit on $\rm Br(t\to uh)$ are $0.15\times 10^{-2}$($2.9\times 10^{-4}$) at the 7TeV@LHeC(50TeV@FCC-eh) for signal.I and $0.15\times 10^{-2}$($2.2\times 10^{-4}$) for signal.II.
+We also give an estimate on how the sensitivity (take signal.I as examples) would change when we reduce the electron beam energy from 60 GeV to 50 GeV or even 40 GeV due to the cost reason.
+The conclusion is that the discovery potential reduce $8.7\%$($29.4\%$) if the electron beam change from 60GeV to 50(40) GeV at the 7TeV LHeC, and $16.8\%$($19.8\%$) at the 50 TeV FCC-eh.